 - Monogramming Foot – use with the machine’s decorative stitches.
 This is not a monogramming machine, though, so you will not be able to add letters.

-If you want additional presser feet, you can purchase any universal low-shank presser feet.
-I have a set of 42 universal presser feet that I picked up for less than 25$ on Amazon that I regularly use with my machine!
+You can purchase any universal low-shank presser feet if you want additional presser feet.
+I have a set of 42 universal presser feet that I picked up on Amazon that I regularly use with my machine!

 What are the perks of a computerized sewing machine?

 For instance, an LCD screen with buttons controls stitch selection and stitch length and width.
 Once you’ve selected the stitch, a letter with a presser foot picture appears on the screen.
 This reminds the user which presser foot will work best with the selected stitch.

 If you make a lot of beginner mistakes and have difficulty troubleshooting (this was definitely me many years ago!), the screen also displays error messages that will give more detailed information on how to fix your machine when problems arise.

 With many computerized machines, the foot pedal is also optional!
 Fret no more with a computerized sewing machine if you have a heavy foot.
 Speed is controlled with a slider on the front of the sewing machine.
 Three buttons – start/stop, reverse, and needle up/down – can be also used instead of the foot pedal.
 If you do like to use the foot pedal, consider making a foot pedal non-slip mat so it won’t slide all over the floor!

 Any other fun features?

 In addition to everything listed above, the Brother CS7000i computerized sewing and quilting machine has a few more cool abilities.

 Like other Brother sewing machines, the Brother CS7000i features a built-in free arm.
 This is the smaller arm that remains when the accessories compartment is removed.
 It will help sewing small, tubular items like pants hems or shirt cuffs.